Websockets

 Overview

-instance.
+Binds a custom event to the On Connection Error delegate of a WebSocket Proxy instance.
 This event is triggered if the WebSocket fails to connect to the server due to issues like an invalid URL, network failure, timeout, or server-side rejection.
 Use this node to catch and handle connection problems.

 Inputs

-instance you wish to bind the event from.
+Target – The WebSocket Proxy instance you wish to bind the event from.

 Outputs